sitandr/hike-dispenser/README.md

   Superman:
     mass: {opt: 100, sens: 20} # superweight
     size: {opt:  20, sens: 30} # but not so big backpack
-    inaccessibility: 10 # don't want to spend time for meetings
+    inacs: 10 # don't want to spend time for meetings

 things:
   Spaghetti: # don't belong to anybody